lukisko/RaceOrganizer/README.md

 1. As a creator, I want to be able to create a new race.❎
 2. As a creator, I want to be able to create all the checkpoints of the race. ❎
 3. As a creator, I want to add moderators to the race, so I can have people working for each checkpoint. ❎
-4. As moderator, I want to assign points to the race participants, so the creator knows how many points a specific participant has.
+4. As moderator, I want to assign points to the race participants, so the creator knows how many points a specific participant has.❎
-5. As a creator, I want to add participants into the race, so I can have participants in my race.
+5. As a creator, I want to add participants into the race, so I can have participants in my race.❎
+6. As a creator, I want to see races that i create, so i can interact with it.❎
+7. As a creator, I want to see participants, checkpoints and moderators of my race, so i cna have overview of all people atending and all chceckpoints of my race.❎
+8. As a moderator, I want to see races that i work in, so i can check checkpoint that i work inside of that race.❎
+9. As a participant, I want to see rases that i pariticipate in, so i can interact with them.❎
 ***
 ##### High: